 1. Update Paycheck Withholdings

 Updating your withholdings is vital if you have experienced significant changes this year.
-If you don’t withhold enough, you could get a surprise tax bill; if you withhold too much, it’s like giving an interest-free loan to the government.
-What can trigger an issue here?
+You could get a surprise tax bill if you don’t withhold enough.
+If you withhold too much, it’s like giving an interest-free loan to the government.
+What can trigger this issue?

 - A job change